 Classic.
 That’s what drive-ins are.
 Netflix and Hulu are fine for winter or those night when you can’t sleep until you’ve watched the entire season of Master Chef.
 But the drive-in is the best summer movie-watching experience.
 Try the Saco Drive-In, Bridgton Twin Drive-In, and Skowhegan Drive-In

-A summer bike ride anywhere in Maine is a good idea (except on I-95.
-Don’t ride your bike there).
+A summer bike ride anywhere in Maine is a good idea (except on I-95.).
 But a pedal-driven cruise around Peaks Island is one of those annual summer excursions I always make sure to squeeze in.
 You can BYOBike or rent one on the island from Brad’s Bike Rental and Repair on Island Ave. (just bang a left on Island Ave. after getting off the ferry).
 It’s an easy and scenic coastal ride made even better with stops at the military battery on the Island’s east side (look for the sign amid the foliage) and plenty of time spent climbing on the rocks.
 Don’t worry, the bike won’t mind waiting.
 And if you have time to grab a drink at the Cockeyed Gull, The Peaks Island House or The Inn on Peaks Island, then do!

 This doesn’t really require much explanation, does it.
 It’s summer.
 Eat ice cream.
 And lots of it.
 If you’re feeling ice cream adventurous, check out our roundup for interesting new flavors available in Portland:

 You know those gorgeous sailboats you often spot catching the wind in Casco Bay?
 Pretty, right?
 But have you been on one this summer?
 Is it even summer if you haven’t?
 Check out Portland Schooner Company’s day sails aboard Bagheera or Wendameen.
 Or how about taking a wine class on a sailboat?
 Or a sunset acoustic sail with local musicians?
 Check out the special events with Maine Sailing Adventures aboard Francis.
 Both Portland Schooner Company and Maine Sailing Adventures operate from Maine State Pier.
+Tickets start at about $39.

 Who doesn’t love a good paddle?
 Even if you don’t have the luxury of owning your own canoe or kayak, there are plenty of places to rent one.
 Then you can paddle ’til your heart’s content.
 Or, you know, until your time runs out and you need to bring back the boat.
 The Scarborough Marsh Audubon Center (on Pine Point Road in Scarborough) rents canoes and kayaks for easy-going paddles along the winding marsh waters.
 They also do guided tours during the day and under the full moon.
+Prices start around $30.

 Rings Marine, Freeport